severin-lemaignan/knowledge_core/doc/api.md

 ### Models

+Models can be understood as independent knowledge bases, meant for instance to store the (guessed) knowledge of the humans that are interacting with the robot.

 Several methods take an optional `models` parameter.
 If set to `None` or to an empty list, the method will update/query statements in the robot's base cognitive model.
 If set to a list containing a single string `all`, all the existing models are update/queried.
-Otherwise, you can pass a list of modelsyou want to update/query.
+Otherwise, you can pass a list of models you want to update/query.

 ### Methods